Naomi Beckwith: Early career

 Prior to joining the MCA staff, Beckwith was associate curator at The Studio Museum in Harlem.
 Preceding her tenure at the Studio Museum, Beckwith was the Whitney Lauder Curatorial Fellow at the Institute of Contemporary Art, Philadelphia, where she worked on numerous exhibitions including Locally Localized Gravity (2007), an exhibition and program of events presented by more than 100 artists whose practices are social, participatory, and communal.

 Beckwith has also been the BAMart project coordinator at the Brooklyn Academy of Music and a guest blogger for Art:21.
 She has curated and co-curated exhibitions at New York alternative spaces Recess Activities, Cuchifritos, and Artists Space.
 In 2018, she served as curatorial adviser for the biennial SITElines art exhibition in Santa Fe.
 In 2021, she was a member of the curatorial team – alongside Massimiliano Gioni, Glenn Ligon and Mark Nash – that realized Okwui Enwezor's posthumous show “Grief and Grievance: Art and Mourning in America” at the New Museum.

 Beckwith was a member of the international jury that selected Armenia as recipient of the Golden Lion for best national participation at the 56th Venice Biennale in 2015.
 She later served on the jury that chose Deana Lawson as recipient of the Guggenheim’s 2020 Hugo Boss Prize.

 Guggenheim Museum, 2021–present

 Since joining the Guggenheim and succeeding Nancy Spector in 2021, Beckwith has overseen the organization's collections and exhibitions programs at its various sites in New York, Bilbao and Venice.

 Beckwith co-chaired (with Fred Wilson) the jury that chose the winners of the Rome Prize for the 2023–24 cycle.

-In December 2024, Beckwith was chosen as Artistic Director of documenta 16, held in Kassel in summer 2027.
+In December 2024, Beckwith was chosen as Artistic Director of documenta 16 to be held in Kassel in summer 2027.
+She ensembled an all‑female artistic team for documenta 16, bringing together Carla Acevedo‑Yates, Romi Crawford, Mayra A. Rodríguez Castro, and Xiaoyu Weng to collaboratively develop the exhibition, publications, and programming.